VERTA PRIME

 Activities & outputs

-This project was my top priority, but just one of many initiatives for the rest of the team.
-Keeping discussions short and focused ensured steady progress.
+A few key takeaways: This project was my top priority, but just one of many initiatives for the rest of the team.
+At times, I felt like a butterfly around their heads.
+Keeping discussions short and focused ensured I made steady progress.
+Low-fidelity, lightly annotated designs kept things loose and flexible—avoiding a false sense of finality and keeping conversations open.